May 29-June 7, 2019 | Denver, Chicago and Washington, D.C.

-Nominations for the upcoming trip open in January of that calendar year.
+Nominations for the annual trip open in January each year.

 How can I get involved?

-All nomination must be submitted by a NCBA affiliate organization or affiliated national beef breed association and they process varies from affiliate to affiliate.
+All nominations must be submitted by an NCBA affiliate organization or affiliated national beef breed association.
+The process varies from affiliate to affiliate.
 To find out how you can get involved, contact your state affiliate today!